ocaml/obi/README.md

 access the opam2 bulk build infrastructure that checks on the health of the [opam](https://opam.ocaml.org) package manager.

-It is still under active development and in preview stage.
-When it's ready for significant external contributions, it will migrate to the `ocaml/` organisation on GitHub.

 The main tool you will want to try out is the opam-ci tool, which you can get by: